Deaf and Hard-of-Hearing Population

 Deaf and Hard-of-hearing babies and children

-Some counseling interventions may be appropriate for infants and babies, while other interventions may focus on the emotional health of the parent(s), caretaker(s), and/or the family as a whole.
+Some counseling interventions may be appropriate for young children, while other interventions may focus on the emotional health of the parent(s), caregiver(s), and/or the family as a whole.
 A combination of individual, couple, and family counseling may support overall health for your deaf baby and your family.

 Family members of deaf and hard-of-hearing

 DHHDDDB children are not alone in their experience of social and emotional difficulties.
 Parents, caregivers, siblings, and other family members may experience a significant emotional impact after receiving the news that a child has a different hearing status.
 Questions about communication options and quality of life may consume a family's attention.
 I believe support for parents, siblings, and families is crucial for the support of the DHHDDDB child.

 DHHDDDB individuals grow up with a unique experience.
 It can be difficult to find a therapist who has accessible language skills, who is knowledgeable about the DHHDDDB experience, and exposed to Deaf culture.
 Finding a counselor that does not require an interpreter (or a detailed explanation about what it is like to be DHHDDDB) is well worth it.

 I provide sessions in spoken English, Cued Speech, and American Sign Language.
 I am a flexible communicator and can adapt to other sign systems.
 However you communicate, it is crucial that we can understand each other.